Raman-Kathpalia/IBM-MQ-Multi-Instance-QMgr-Automatic-Start/README.md

 #### What does this process do? - Step by Step

-1. Puts the Multi Instance Failed over QMgr(s) with Status - "RUNNING ELSEWHERE" to STANDY MODE
+1. Puts the Multi-Instance Failed over QMgr(s) with Status - "RUNNING ELSEWHERE" to STANDY MODE

-2. Creates a directory `$FAILOVER_ACTIVITY_DIR` and file - `$ACTIVITY_FILE` (if they don't already exits)
+2. Creates a directory `$FAILOVER_ACTIVITY_DIR` and file - `$ACTIVITY_FILE` (if they don't already exist)

 3. Keeps a check on `$ACTIVITY_FILE` from expanding beyond 150KB

 4. 	--- (deprecated feature)

-5. Logs all Failover MQ activity on both nodes with timestamp for review later.
+5. Logs all Failover MQ activity on both nodes with the timestamp for review later.

 6. If you have to stop MQ normally/immediately using [endmqm](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.0.0/com.ibm.mq.ref.adm.doc/q083320_.htm); this process wouldn't interfere.
 QMgrs (Active and Standby) would end normally on both nodes.
 StartStandby.bash acts only on QMgr with STATUS(Running elsewhere).
-But it may be a a good idea to stop this process as well if you're servicing IBM MQ
+But it may be a good idea to stop this process as well if you're servicing IBM MQ

 7. StartStandby.bash polls/checks every 20 seconds.
-You can edit that in script by altering the `POLLING_INTERVAL` variable.
+You can edit that in the script by altering the `POLLING_INTERVAL` variable.

 8. Single Instance QMgrs are not affected.

-9. To Check CPU/Memory usage in realtime by process; do `top -p PID` where `PID` == process ID of StartStandby.bash.
+9. To Check CPU/Memory usage in real-time by process; do `top -p PID` where `PID` == process ID of StartStandby.bash.

 ##### 10. No code change necessary from one node to another irrespective of Queue Managers Names on individual boxes.
 #####     No hard-coding of QMgrNames needed anywhere in solution.